-The SDGs provide an opportunity to rethink how health and development goals are achieved.
-They recognise the importance of effective governance, based on rule of law, as a cross-cutting enabler of development and the achievement of UHC.
-Governance is multifaceted and includes efforts to design and implement policies, to effectively allocate resources and to foster collaboration among multiple actors.
-Poor accountability is particularly experienced at the service frontline, disproportionally affecting access and quality of care for the poorest groups.
+The Sustainable Development Goals recognize the importance of effective governance, as a cross-cutting enabler of development and the achievement of Universal Health Coverage (UHC).
+Governance is multifaceted and includes efforts to design and implement policies, effectively allocate resources, and foster collaboration among multiple actors.

 Advances in accountability and anti-corruption research provide new ways to ensure that major obstacles hindering UHC can be overcome.
-The recent definition of corruption – ‘The abuse or complicity in abuse, of public or private position, power or authority to benefit oneself, a group, an organization or others close to oneself in a way which diverts institutions from their core aims’ – is shifting the attention from individuals to institutions, recognising that unaccountable and corrupt practices are enabled by ineffective systems and political and professional networks.
-Increasingly, research is highlighting informal practices and norms that shape what solutions are possible.
+The recent definition of corruption – ‘The abuse or complicity in abuse, of public or private position, power or authority to benefit oneself, a group, an organization or others close to oneself in a way which diverts institutions from their core aims’ – is shifting the attention from individuals to institutions, recognizing that unaccountable and corrupt practices are enabled by ineffective systems and political and professional networks.

 Evidence on anti-corruption solutions, such as strategies that have achieved clear and sustained results, is scarce.
 During the Covid-19 pandemic, poor accountability in contracting, safeguarding resources, and politically influenced decisions have constrained responses worldwide.
-We see a clear shift in the global debate.
-At HSR2018, there were only a few sessions dedicated to anti-corruption, while at HSR2020, it featured as a subtheme (‘Engaging political forces’) with multiple sessions.
+We are seeing a clear shift in the global debate with greater interest from different global health representatives.